This post contains affiliate links. Please see our full disclosure for more information.

 5. Heat it up

 Apply warmth to your breasts.
-Warmth helps with letdown, so use a heating pad on your breasts while you pump.
+Warmth helps with letdown and better milk flow, so use a heating pad on your breasts while you pump.
 (I use this one.)

 No heating pad?
 Warm a towel in the microwave for the same results.
 (Seriously, this works great!
 You gotta try it!)